By Alexa Chipman July 4, 2017

 2013 Proprietary Red Blend

-It is a pleasant wine, with mild tobacco aroma and leather edged flavor with touches of oak without being overpowering.
+It is a pleasant wine, with mild tobacco aroma and leather edged flavor with touches of earthy oak and a savory finish.
 Its tannins aren’t punching through, keeping well in the background, and it mingled with the sweet fig marmalade for a delicious combination.

 2013 Cabernet Sauvignon (Sonoma Valley)